civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 97.1

-      **(1)** Every exporter of goods to a free trade partner for which preferential tariff treatment under a free trade agreement will be claimed in accordance with the laws of that free trade partner shall certify in writing, **in the prescribed manner and** in the prescribed form **with** the prescribed information, that goods exported or to be exported from Canada to that free trade partner meet the rules of origin set out in, or contemplated by, the applicable free trade agreement and, if the exporter is not the producer of the goods, the certificate shall be completed and signed by the exporter on the basis of the prescribed criteria.
+      **(1)** Every exporter of goods to a free trade partner for which preferential tariff treatment under a free trade agreement will be claimed in accordance with the laws of that free trade partner shall certify in writing, in the prescribed manner and in the prescribed form with the prescribed information, that goods exported or to be exported from Canada to that free trade partner meet the rules of origin set out in, or contemplated by, the applicable free trade agreement and, if the exporter is not the producer of the goods, the certificate shall be completed and signed by the exporter on the basis of the prescribed criteria.

   **(2)** The portion of subsection 97.1(1.1) of the English version of the Act before paragraph (a) is replaced by the following:

-    **(1.1)** If an exporter or producer of goods that are exported to a CPTPP country or CUSMA country and for which preferential tariff treatment under the CPTPP or CUSMA will be claimed in accordance with the laws of that country is the person who certifies that the goods meet the rules of origin set out in, or contemplated by, the CPTPP or CUSMA, the exporter or producer shall do so in writing, in the prescribed form **with** the prescribed information, and
+    **(1.1)** If an exporter or producer of goods that are exported to a CPTPP country or CUSMA country and for which preferential tariff treatment under the CPTPP or CUSMA will be claimed in accordance with the laws of that country is the person who certifies that the goods meet the rules of origin set out in, or contemplated by, the CPTPP or CUSMA, the exporter or producer shall do so in writing, in the prescribed form with the prescribed information, and

 ### Section 324

 Paragraph 97.211(1)(a) of the Act is replaced by the following:

-the powers provided for in paragraphs (a) and (b) of the definition prescribed in subsection 2(1) as well as those provided for in subsections 3.3(1) and (2), **sections `8.1` and `8.3` and subsections** 43(1) and 115(1); and
+the powers provided for in paragraphs (a) and (b) of the definition prescribed in subsection 2(1) as well as those provided for in subsections 3.3(1) and (2), sections `8.1` and `8.3` and subsections 43(1) and 115(1); and

 ### Section 325

 Paragraph 97.34(4)(a) of the Act is replaced by the following:

-the decision of the Canadian International Trade Tribunal or Federal Court in that action has been **received by** the Minister of Public Safety and Emergency Preparedness;
+the decision of the Canadian International Trade Tribunal or Federal Court in that action has been received by the Minister of Public Safety and Emergency Preparedness;

 ### Section 326

 Subsection 97.47(3) of the French version of the Act is replaced by the following:

-**(3)** Dans le cas où une personne fait opposition à une cotisation ou en interjette appel en vertu de la présente partie, le ministre **accepte** la garantie, **dont il juge satisfaisants le** montant et **la** forme, qui lui est donnée par cette personne ou en son nom pour le paiement d'**une somme** en litige.
+**(3)** Dans le cas où une personne fait opposition à une cotisation ou en interjette appel en vertu de la présente partie, le ministre accepte la garantie, dont il juge satisfaisants le montant et la forme, qui lui est donnée par cette personne ou en son nom pour le paiement d'une somme en litige.

 ### Section 327